Skip to content

 Overview

-The intermediate starter kits build off the beginner kits, mainly by including a pre-configured Eleventy environment, which allows for repeated components, centralized data and greater room to scale as your clients grow.
-On top of this, a blog has been provided through Decap CMS to allow your clients to manage their content on their own.
-This can easily be adapted to anything which requires changing content, such as menus, job listing boards, portfolios and much more.
-A few additional plugins have also been included to improve developer experience, providing HTML/CSS minification and automatic sitemap generation
+The Intermediate Website Kit builds off the beginner kits, mainly by including a pre-configured Eleventy environment.
+This setup allows for reusable components, centralized data, and greater scalability as your clients grow.
+Additionally, a blog has been provided through Decap CMS, enabling your clients to manage their own content.
+This can easily be adapted to various use cases, such as menus, job listing boards, portfolios, and more.
+A few additional plugins have also been included to enhance the developer experience, offering HTML/CSS minification, JS bundling/minification, and automatic sitemap generation.

-An example website has also been provided, with easy substitution of website sections possible through the use of CodeStitch's vanilla component library.
-This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes - including CMS hosting.
+An example website is also provided, with easy substitution of website sections through the use of CodeStitch's vanilla component library.
+This kit aims to get any project off the ground as quickly as possible, with deployment achievable in as little as two minutes, including CMS hosting.

 Prerequisites